wietze/bsides-ldn-2019/README.md

 # CALDERA plugin: Adversary

-**This plugin has not been completely tested since this code has been upgraded.**

 This plugin contains:
 * The original CALDERA mode in plugin form
 * This includes multiple REST API endpoints, an agent and a RAT and a GUI component.